Skip to content

 Step 3 — Build the Aquarium Environment

-Most cichlid tanks include strong structure and hiding spaces.
+Most cichlid tanks need structure and hiding spaces, not just open water.

 Common elements:

-These features help fish establish territories and reduce conflict.
+These features help fish establish territory and reduce constant conflict.

 Learn more: